coolacid/twitchtracker/README.md

 This is a node-webkit application to monitor and provide twitch notifications.

+To Run:
+- Download a ZIP package
+- Run the first time, it will create an empty configuration file
+- Edit the configuration file with a text editor - following all instructions in the file
+- Run a second time
+- Profit!

+Configuration/Data files are found in:
+- Windows: %LOCALAPPDATA%/TwitchTracker/
+- Linux: ~/.config/TwitchTracker/
+- OSX: ~/Library/Application Support/TwitchTracker/

 To start from source:
 - Install node, npm, and node-webkit for your platform
 - Download the software